nayakajay/gpu-tlb-covert-channel/README.md

 ```

 ### aggregate.cu
-This file enables the reverse-engineering of GPU TLBs using Unified Memory feature in CUDA.
-It traverses a range virtual address regiob at a stride.
-Both provided as an argument.
+This file was used to reverse-engineer the GPU's TLB hierarchy using Unified Memory feature in CUDA.
+It traverses a range of virtual address region at a stride.
+All parameters are provided as arguments.

 Usage:
 ```